Long Island Jewish Medical Center - The Zucker Hillside Hospital: Clinical Child Psychology

 Three letters of recommendation

-Letter of readiness for post-doctoral training from graduate program DCT including anticipated date of doctoral degree will be rewarded
+Letter of readiness for post-doctoral training from graduate program DCT including current status of the dissertation and anticipated date of doctoral degree will be rewarded

 An official copy of your graduate transcript